pitdicker/pitdicker.github.io/_posts/2019-12-24-Writing-a-seqlock-in-Rust.md

 <!--more-->

+*NOTE: A seqlock is based on a what can be called a data race.
+It is currently impossible to write in Rust without Undefined Behavior.
+This post tries anyway, to see where we hit our head ;-).*

 ## Initial implementation

 Let's start with a skeleton of the implementation.
 This version has multiple problems and room for improvements, which we are going to explore next.